-We are utilizing the DPO model to raise the equity portion of our project financing (as working capital) because, as a startup business proposing to operate a grocery store in a lower-income neighborhood, we haven’t been able to secure capital from traditional private and institutional investors.
-The DPO allows us to implement an authentic and grassroots community investment campaign in which residents of California, of diverse economic backgrounds, can become Founder and Shareholders in creating People’s Community Market.
+We are conducting a DPO to raise the equity portion of our project financing (as working capital) because, as a startup business proposing to operate a grocery store in a lower-income neighborhood, we aren’t able to get funding from traditional investors and institutions.
+The DPO allows us to implement an authentic and grassroots community investment campaign in which residents of California, of all economic backgrounds, can become Founding Shareholders in creating People’s Community Market.

-Federal securities regulation in the United States only allows small business conducting public stock offerings to take on a total of 500 shareholders.
-In order to ensure that we reach our fundraising goals while being limited to a total of 500 shareholders, we have set the minimum investment at $1,000.
-We feel that this is a low enough amount to allow many California residents of diverse economic backgrounds to purchase shares.
-We have partnered with Credibles to allow individuals and families, for whom $1,000 is still too high of an amount, to help create People’s Community Market by pre-paying for groceries through the purchase of Credibles in amounts between $50 and $500.
+Federal securities regulation in the United States allows small business conducting public stock offerings to take on a limited number of shareholders.
+In order to ensure that we reach our fundraising goal while staying within the allowed number of shareholders, we have set the minimum investment at $1,000.
+We feel that this is a low enough amount to allow many California residents to purchase shares.
+We have partnered with Credibles to allow individuals and families, for whom $1,000 is too high of an amount, to help create People’s Community Market by pre-paying for groceries through the purchase of Credibles in amounts between $50 and $500.

-We have partnered with Credibles to allow individuals and families, for whom $1,000 is still too high of an amount, to help create People’s Community Market by pre-paying for groceries through the purchase of Credibles in amounts between $50 and $500.
-Additionally, we have created a support role, called Champions, in which individuals and households who want to support our mission, beyond investing, spread the word about what we’re doing to their own network of family, friends, neighbors and co-workers.
+We have partnered with Credibles to allow individuals and families, for whom $1,000 is too high of an amount, to help create People’s Community Market by pre-paying for groceries through the purchase of Credibles in amounts between $50 and $500.
+Additionally, supporters can help spread the word about what we’re doing to their own network of family, friends, neighbors and co-workers.
 Please visit our Be a Champion page to learn more about how you can help us reach our goal.

 People’s Community Market is a startup business that is currently in its pre-development phase.
 We have undertaken a thorough planning process and have assembled a seasoned leadership team.
 We have raised over $1.2M in working capital through a public stock offering in which over 400 California residents purchased shares in our company.
 The success of that campaign helped us establish a credible negotiating position with property owners, financial institutions and key partners.
 We are now working to secure a site, as well as institutional financing for the acquisition of the site and construction of the store.
 Once we have secured a site, we plan to launch a second campaign to raise $786,000 in additional public investment.